twobunnyrabbit/cohort-002-skill-building/exercises/07-evals-skill-building/07.03-evalite-each-ab-testing/problem/readme.md

 - [ ] Check the terminal output to see the evaluation results for all model variants

-You should see something like:
+You should see output similar to this:

 ```txt
 Gemini 2.0 Flash: 5/5 (100%)